7 Ways to Prepare Your Lawn for the Fall

 Reseed Late in the Growing Season

 Reseed in the late summer/early fall.
-Whether you’re seeding a small patch or a whole yard, you’re going to be much more successful if you wait for the cooler, damper weather of late summer or early fall.
+Whether you’re seeding a small patch or a whole yard, you’re going to be much more successful if you wait for the cooler, damper weather of late summer or early fall and plant fall grass.
 It’s almost impossible to get seed to survive during the dog days of summer.
 It’s simply too hot and dry.
 You’ll most likely just waste your time and expensive seed.
+Some fall grass seed varieties are better than others.